zoernert/hlr-lookup-api-nodejs-sdk/README.md

+This repository is a fork to fix an issue with the timestamp calculation.

 # HLR Lookups SDK (NodeJS)

 Official HLR Lookup API SDK for NodeJS by www.hlr-lookups.com.
 Obtain live mobile phone connectivity and portability data from network operators directly.